“GOGO” and “Naïs in the land of wolves”: two films for family viewing

 This December, Prince Albert and his children went to see a screening of two beautiful feature-length films: “GOGO” and “Naïs in the land of wolves”.

 The festive period is ideal for spending quality time with the family.
-As a change from the familiar, perhaps over-familiar Christmas films, here are two films that have received the royal seal of approval from Prince Albert and his twins.
+As a change from the familiar, perhaps over-familiar Christmas films, here are two films that have received the princely seal of approval from Prince Albert and his twins.

 Education and nature are centre stage